Gromov hyperbolicity III: an improved geometric characterization and its applications: Introduction

+The key ingredient for the proof of \textbf{Claim A} is the construction of point sequences given by Lemma \ref{Lem4.12-1} (or its iterated version Lemma \ref{cl25-047}).
+A novel point in our proof of this key lemma is to introduce three new classes $P_{\alpha}^\gamma$, $O_{\alpha}^\gamma$ and $Q_{\alpha}^\gamma$ of curves based on $\gamma$ and $\alpha$ (see Definitions \ref{def:class P}, \ref{def:Class O} and \ref{def:Class AC} below), on which there are certain special points with controlled quasihyperbolic distances.
+Some basic properties for these curve families in Gromov hyperbolic domains are then developed in Subsection \ref{sec-4-1} and the appendix. \textbf{Claim A} will follows from these basic estimates, together with a smart contradiction argument using the $Q$-doubling property of $X$.

 \textbf{Structure.} The structure of this paper is as follows.
-In Section \ref{sec-2}, we recall some basic facts about quasihyperbolic distance, Gromov hyperbolic spaces and doubling metric spaces.
-In Section \ref{sec-3}, we prove Theorem \ref{thm:sufficient for Gromov hyperbolic} and thus also Theorem \ref{thm:metric space} (2).
-The proof of Theorem \ref{thm:metric space} (1) is divided into two sections: Sections \ref{sec-4-3} and \ref{sec-4-2}.
-In Section \ref{sec-4-3}, we prove that Gromov hyperbolicity implies the ball separation condition, while in Section \ref{sec-4-2}, we prove that Gromov hyperbolicity, together with ball separation condition, implies the Gehring-Hayman inequality.
-Section \ref{sec:6} contains the proof of Theorem \ref{thm:ball separation+LLC2 implies GH metric space}.
-In the final section, Section \ref{sec-3(1)}, we present detailed constructions of the domain in Theorem \ref{thm:counter-example}.
+In Section \ref{sec-2}, we recall some basic facts about the quasihyperbolic metric, Gromov hyperbolic spaces and doubling metric spaces.
+In Section \ref{sec-4-3}, we prove the ``only if part" of Theorem \ref{thm:new main metric space}: The Gromov hyperbolicity implies the ball separation condition.
+The proof of ``if part" of Theorem \ref{thm:new main metric space} is divided into two sections.
+In Section \ref{sec-4-2}, we show that the ball separation condition implies the Gehring-Hayman inequality, namely Theorem \ref{positive-answer}, while in Section \ref{sec-3}, we demonstrate Theorem \ref{thm:sufficient for Gromov hyperbolic}: The ball separation condition, together with the Gehring-Hayman inequality, implies the Gromov hyperbolicity.
+Section \ref{sec:6} contains two more geometric applications of our results.